mmomtchev/rlayers/README.md

 ### Performance

 React is a wonderful framework that makes it very easy to write complex web applications without having to manually handle all the interdependencies between the various components.
 This is the reason why it is called *React* - components automatically *React* to changes in other components.
-In the true spirit of *React*, *rlayers* prefers to err on the safe side - always updating when there is a chance that the component needs updating - making it easy on the beginner and hard on the experienced engineer.
-So when one needs good performance, particular care must be taken that the various properties do not change without a reason.
+In the true spirit of *React*, *rlayers* prefers to err on the safe side - always updating when there is a chance that the component needs updating - making it easy on the beginner who wants simple interface while still allowing the experienced engineer to achieve the performance he needs.

+When high performance is required, particular care must be taken that the component properties do not change without a reason.
 This is especially true when the `pointermove` event is used.
 In these cases one should avoid using anonymous objects, arrays or functions as properties.

 Take for example this:
 ```jsx